iPlumb3r/EntangledBootstrap/4_Functionalities/ReadMe.md

 UF-01 : Basic #Individual creation
 -
 Be able to create a #Individual without having to specify for it a given specific #Class
-(In this case the #Individual is "de facto"  associated to the "root" #Class "Thing")
+Remark : In this case the #Individual is "de facto" associated to the "root" #Class (= Thing)

 This #Individual creation allow the user to define some key information about it :
 <table>